grafana/agent/docs/flow/components/metrics.scrape.md

 extra_metrics| list(map(string)) | The targets to scrape. | false | no

 ### `scrape_config` block
-The user can provide zero or more `scrape_config` blocks; each one will configure and start a new scrape job to scrape all of the input targets.
-The list of arguments that can be used to configure a block is presented below.
+The user must provide one `scrape_config` block; it will configure and start a new scrape job to scrape all of the input targets.
+The list of arguments that can be used to configure the block is presented below.

 All arguments except for `job_name` are optional and any omitted fields will take on their default values.
 In case that conflicting attributes are being